TMB-ADMB-Workshops/Feb2016/README.md

 |Fri|pm| TBD (one degree of freedom) |

 ## Topics to consider for breakout groups
-Below are some case studies that might be of interest for different groups
+Below are some case studies that might be of interest for different groups (**please consider submitting your topic of interest!**)

   * Random effects for estimating future fishery weights at age (Jim I.)
   * Time series modeling (building from examples)